Albany Masonic Temple

 The Albany Masonic Temple in Albany, New York sits on the oldest property continuously owned by Masonry in the United States and the building that it replaced on the same property was the first Masonic Temple to be built for that sole purpose.
 It is a contributing property to the Downtown Albany Historic District, listed on the National Register of Historic Places in 1980.
+It is located at 67 Corning Place.

 History

-British army officers during the Seven Years' War (also known as the French and Indian Wars) is considered to have been the impetus for the creation of a local lodge in Albany.
+British army officers stationed in Albany during the Seven Years' War, also known as the French and Indian Wars, were the impetus for the creation of a local lodge.
 The soldiers were a part of a military lodge that was organized in 1737 under the auspices of the Irish Registry, they met in Albany in 1758 and when they left certain members of the local populace who had joined the Masonic order were allowed to continue to meet and recruit for the Order until they could get own charter as a lodge.
 In 1765 they were made the Union Lodge #1 and in 1766 they were given the deed to a lot on the corner of Maiden Lane and Lodge Street by the city.
 The cornerstone of the first Temple on this site was laid the next year in 1767, with the Temple being dedicated in 1768.
-Prior to this meetings were held at Richard Cartwright's Southside Inn.
-After the US Revolutionary War the lodge gave up its charter and was reorganized as Mount Vernon Lodge #3 in 1807.
+Prior to this, meetings were held at Richard Cartwright's Southside Inn.
+After the American Revolutionary War the lodge gave up its charter and was reorganized as Mount Vernon Lodge #3 in 1807.